 Bloggersville is just filled with all kinds of cooking and baking groups.
 I like that.
-With many choices you can pick a group that is perfet for you or you can start your own.
+With many choices you can pick a group that is perfect for you or you can start your own.
 Which is what Temperance and I did for Recipes to Rival.
 While I love our group, Paper Chef offers a unique experience than a lot of the other baking groups.
-Basically, you just stop by for an given month.
-See what the ingredients are for that month and create a dish with those ingredients.
+Basically, you just stop by for any given month, see what the ingredients are for that month and create a dish with those ingredients.
 You can participate as little or as much as you like.

 Rosemary Scented Toasted Israeli Cous Cous Timbales with Chili Peach Sauce

 1/2 pound Israeli Cous Cous